 In order to ensure that all requests for highly desirable but limited samples can be considered together, approval of requests and distribution of samples will be delayed until twelve (12) months after completion of the cruise or two (2) months after official publication of the core descriptions, whichever occurs earlier.
 The only exceptions to this policy will be made for specific requests involving ephemeral properties.
-Requests for samples may be based on core descriptions published in ODP reports produced by the shipport of shipboard activities.
-If this occurs, the names and addresses of these investigators and details of all samples loaned or distributed to them must be forwarded to the Curator, via the ODP Staff Representative to that cruise, immediately after the cruise.
-These investigators are expected to contribute to the cruise reports as though they had been cruise participants.
-All requirements of the Sample-Distribution Policy apply.
+Requests for samples may be based on core descriptions published in ODP reports produced by the shipboard party, copies of which are on file at various institutions throughout the world.
+Copies of original core logs and data are kept on open file at ODP, and at the repositories at Lamont-Doherty Geological Observatory and Scripps Institution of Oceanography.
+B. Most investigations can be accomplished handily with sample volumes of 10 mL or less.
+Investigators must provide explicit justification of requests for larger sample sizes or for frequent intervals within a core.
+Requests which exceed reasonable size or frequency limits will require more time to process and are unlikely to be granted in their entirety.